Skip to content

 Nicolette and MIchael's tiny house

-This video.
-External Link.
-Opens in new window. is a tour of the charming small home built by 23-year-old Nicolette and 26-year-old Micheal.
+This video is a tour of the charming small home built by 23-year-old Nicolette and 26-year-old Micheal.
 Though not a house built by professional contractors, this has all the beauty and elegance of a self-contained tiny home.
 With all the amenities for comfortable modern living, their dream home is spacious, including a living room, kitchen, pantry, washroom, and a bedroom in the loft.

-The video urges viewers to consider a DIY small home project to enjoy the rewarding feeling of being able to claim that “we truly built our own house.”
-While this influencer has a series of many similar videos, their latest video.
-External Link.
-Opens in new window. goes deeper by answering questions from their followers on their experiences living in their own small home and whether they would consider staying in it forever.
+The video urges viewers to consider a DIY small home project to enjoy the rewarding feeling of being able to claim that "we truly built our own house."
+While this influencer has a series of many similar videos, their latest video goes deeper by answering questions from their followers on their experiences living in their own small home and whether they would consider staying in it forever.

 Bryce Langston – Living Big In A Tiny House

-“Living Big in a Tiny House” is a YouTube channel.
-External Link.
-Opens in new window. created by Bryce Langston which documents the lives of people around the world who live in unique and interesting small homes.
+“Living Big in a Tiny House” is a YouTube channel created by Bryce Langston which documents the lives of people around the world who live in unique and interesting small homes.
 Bryce allows us to follow along as he goes on a journey to explore the minimalist living wave that encapsulates tiny houses on wheels, tree houses, micro apartments, shipping container homes, and of course small homes–as well as the lives, design style, and practices of those who inhabit them.

 What’s great about Bryce’s content is that it’s not focused only on his own projects, but explores a variety of small home projects in different landscapes and environments to give viewers different perspectives on the small home lifestyle and what it has to offer.